The psychological and emotional impact of dementia

 - A sense of humour may help, if the time feels right.

 People with dementia often experience changes in their emotional responses.
-They may have less control over their feelings and how they express them.
-For example, someone may be irritable, or prone to rapid mood changes or overreacting to things.
-They may also appear unusually uninterested in things or distant.
+They may have less control over their feelings and how to express them.
+For example, someone may overreact to things, have rapid mood changes or feel irritable.
+They may also appear unusually distant or uninterested in things.

 Dementia may cause people to feel insecure and lose confidence in themselves and their abilities.
-They may feel they are no longer in control and may not trust their own judgment.
-They may also experience the effects of stigma and social 'demotion' - not being treated the same way by people - as a result of their diagnosis.
-All of this can have a negative impact on the person's self-esteem.
+They may feel they are no longer in control and may not trust their own judgement.
+They may also experience the effects of stigma and social 'demotion' – not being treated the same way by people – as a result of their diagnosis.

-Some people, however, form new relationships as a result of their diagnosis, through activities such as attending a class or a support group.
+However, some people form new relationships as a result of their diagnosis, through activities such as attending a class or support group.
 High self-esteem allows some people to cope better with chronic health conditions.

 - Offer the person plenty of praise and encouragement – celebrate successes and focus on positives.